When it comes to operating safely this winter, we're all in.

 No large scale gatherings are currently planned or scheduled, though this could change if guidance from health authorities changes.
 All competitions will follow the guidelines of the relevant governing body.

-Lodging will be available this winter in the Sugarloaf Mountain Hotel and resort condos, and will operate in accordance with Maine guidelines.
-All lodging properties booked through Sugarloaf, including the Hotel, condos, and private homes, will follow American Hotel and Lodging Association Stay Safe guideline for cleaning and safety protocols.
+Lodging is available this winter in the Sugarloaf Mountain Hotel and resort condos, and will continue to operate in accordance with Maine guidelines.
+All lodging properties booked through Sugarloaf, including the Hotel, condos, and private homes, follow American Hotel and Lodging Association Stay Safe guideline for cleaning and safety protocols.

-All shuttles will operate at 50% capacity, and face coverings will be required at all times while inside the shuttle.
-All shuttle busses will be sanitized after every drop off, and a second base area dropoff location has been added to reduce congestion.
+All shuttles are operating at 50% capacity, and face coverings are required at all times while inside the shuttle.
+All shuttle busses are sanitized after every drop off, and a second base area dropoff location has been added to reduce congestion.
 We encourage guests to drop off passengers in the Sugarloaf Mountain Hotel lot before parking to reduce the number of passengers on busses.

 Ski School & Daycare

 - All daily and seasonal lesson programs for ages 7-and-over will operate this season.
-Group sizes will be limited, and all programs will meet outdoors on the snow, rather than inside the Base Lodge.
+Group sizes are limited, and all programs meet outdoors on the snow, rather than inside the Base Lodge.

-- Daycare will not be available to guests this winter, as our daycare facility will not be able to operate within current state guidelines.
+- Daycare is not available to guests this winter, as our daycare facility is not able to operate within current state guidelines.

 All Sugarloaf staff members undergo a health screening every day prior to their shift.
 If team members are feeling unwell or displaying symptoms, they are instructed to stay home.
 Masks are required for all employees and guests while indoors or in any situation in which it is difficult to maintain a safe distance.